groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 productName: GroupDocs.Conversion for Java
 hideChildren: False
 ---
-GroupDocs.Conversion provides [PresentationLoadOptions](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.load/PresentationLoadOptions) to give you control over how the source presentation document will be processed.
+GroupDocs.Conversion provides the [PresentationLoadOptions](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.load/PresentationLoadOptions) class to give you better control over how the source presentation document will be processed.
 The following options could be set:

 *   **[setFormat](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.load/PresentationLoadOptions#setFormat(com.groupdocs.conversion.filetypes.PresentationFileType))** -  the document type is auto-detected during loading, however, you can specify explicitly the type of the source presentation document.
 Available options are: *Ppt, Pps, Pptx, Ppsx, Odp, Otp, Potx, Pot, Potm, Pptm, Ppsm*
 *   **[setDefaultFont](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.load/PresentationLoadOptions#setDefaultFont(java.lang.String))** -  default font for rendering the presentation.
 The following font will be used if a presentation font is missing.